Hi0Rizvi/Replay-DDoS-in-DETERLab/README.md

 **Step 8:** Run clients: "pssh -h hosts.txt -t 0  -I <./run-clients.sh". run-clients.sh script is also given.
 This will run 22 clients.

-**Step 9:** Server evaluation: you can use tcpdump to make any server evaluation using: "sudo tcpdump -w - -i eth5 port 53  | dnsanon --tcp-list-limit 400000 -c none  -p Q -i - -o - | java -jar Test.jar".
+**Step 9:** Server evaluation: you can use tcpdump to make any server evaluation using: "sudo tcpdump -w - -i eth5 port 53  | dnsanon --tcp-list-limit 400000 -c none  -p Q -i - -o - | your_program".
 You need to check which ethernet interface is getting the incoming traffic.
+You can parse the dnsanon output in your_program.
+You can download dnsanon from here: https://ant.isi.edu/software/dnsanon/index.html